 The brilliant Justin Benson & Aaron Moorhead directed and starred in a fantastic sci-fi thriller about two brothers who return to a cult from which they escaped years earlier.
 They learn that there’s more to this group than they remember or understand.
 It’s a riveting film about cycles and trauma, embedded in a truly thrilling story.

 Runtime: 1h 30m

 Maybe you’ve heard of it?
 It seems unlikely that anyone subscribing to a service called Shudder hasn’t seen John Carpenter’s game-changing masterpiece, but maybe it’s been a few years for you and you’re considering a revisit.
 You really should go back to Haddonfield and see where the saga of Michael Myers began.
 It’s the rare horror movie that can send chills up your spine every time you see it.

 Clive Barker’s debut directorial effort, working from his own screenplay, may be the best cinematic example of a writer translating his vision from the page to the screen.
-Shakespearean in its examination of family betrayals and unchecked evil, this is a movie that works just as well today as it did 30 years ago.
+Shakespearean in its examination of family betrayals and unchecked evil, Hellraiser is a movie that works just as well today as it did thirty years ago.
 Note: You can also check out the underrated Hellbound: Hellraiser II on Shudder and make it a double feature.
 Lock the doors first.
 None of the other sequels are on Shudder right now, but that’s probably for the best.

 Henry: Portrait of a Serial Killer

 Director: John McNaughton